-It stands to reason, then, that businesses will market goods and services based on traits of those with whom we share our lives.
+It stands to reason, then, that businesses will market goods and services based on the traits of those with whom we share our lives.
 They could be colleagues, classmates, or neighbors.
-They could likewise be friends from the gym, fellow associate members or favored celebrities.
+Likewise, they could be friends from the gym, fellow association members, or favored celebrities.
 If we can identify with them, they can be counted as a reference group.

-Reference groups help people navigate their way through life—financial decisions, relationships, child-rearing, and recreation, to name a few.
-Peer pressure can work for ill, for sure, but it can also work for good.
+Reference groups help people navigate their way through financial decisions, relationships, child-rearing, recreation, and many other aspects of life.
+Peer pressure certainly can be a negative, but it also can be a positive.
 Reference groups also help businesses, advertisers, and social scientists better determine patterns of behavior to sell products or craft policies.
 Case in point: a company that sells chewing tobacco is more likely to place an ad in a hunting magazine than in an urban nightlife periodical because its customers and prospects tend to be rural, middle-aged males.

-Reference groups can be categorized in myriad ways.
-One distinction made is between formal and informal reference groups, the former consisting of clubs, organizations and religious fellowships while the latter is often comprised of friends or colleagues.
-In some cases, a reference group can be an individual (sometimes called an opinion leader), such as a rock star or famous politician, who attracts devotees.
+Reference groups can be categorized in many ways.
+A key distinction is between formal and informal reference groups, the former consisting of clubs, organizations, and religious fellowships, while the latter often is comprised of friends or colleagues.
+In some cases, a reference group can be what is called an opinion leader, such as a rock star or famous politician, who attracts devotees.

-Groups can also be divided into primary and secondary status, depending on how much influence they carry with a given person.
-Other paradigms include informational, normative and identification reference groups.
-Informational is based on knowledge attained; normative, on expectations met, such as when company employees conform to a dress code; and identification, on a desire to belong.
+Groups also can be divided into primary and secondary status, depending on how much influence they carry with a given person.
+Other paradigms include informational, normative, and identification reference groups.
+Informational groups are based on knowledge attained; normative, on expectations met, such as when company employees conform to a dress code; and identification, on a desire to belong.

-Belonging to a reference group can be by choice or by necessity or simply by birth.
-Humans are social animals and, as such, will likely always be grouped and categorized.
-These groups can guide their members in plotting courses in life.
+Belonging to a reference group can be by choice, by necessity, or simply by birth.
+Humans are social animals and likely will always be grouped and categorized.
+These groups can guide members in plotting their courses in life.
 At the same time, they can help others understand and predict future behaviors.